reefab/ResumeMan/README.md

 # Resume Man

-Resume Man is an HTML resume builder made in Ruby with [Middleman](http://middlemanapp.com/).
+Resume Man is an HTML and PDF resume builder made in Ruby with [Middleman](http://middlemanapp.com/).

 It has the following features: